Student Loan Forgiveness

 As stated above, the teacher must first have the correct federal qualifying loans.
 In addition, the teacher must meet the below requirements for loan forgiveness:

 - The teacher must teach in a qualifying organization.
-These include elementary and secondary schools as well education service agencies and it must serve low-income people.
+These include elementary and secondary schools as well as education service agencies and it must serve low-income people.

 - The teacher cannot have loans that were originated before Oct.
 1, 1998.